Vince McMahon: Various feuds (2005–2013)

 On the May 15 Raw, Triple H hit Shane with a sledgehammer meant for Michaels.
-The next week on Raw, Triple H had another chance to hit Michaels with the object but he instead whacked the Spirit Squad.
+The next week on Raw, Triple H had another chance to hit Michaels with the object, but he instead whacked the Spirit Squad.
 For a few weeks, McMahon ignored Michaels and began a rivalry with Triple H by forcing him to join "Kiss My Ass Club" (Triple H hit McMahon with a Pedigree instead of joining the club) and pitting him in a gauntlet handicap match against the Spirit Squad.
-Michaels, however, saved Triple H and the two reformed D-Generation X (DX).
+Michaels saved Triple H and the two reformed D-Generation X (DX).
 This led to a feud between the McMahons and DX, throughout the following summer.

-He also with the Spirit Squad teaming with Shane lost to Eugene by disqualification on July 10.
-At SummerSlam in 2006, the McMahons lost to DX in a tag team match despite interference by Umaga, Big Show, Finlay, Mr. Kennedy, and William Regal.
+He also with the Spirit Squad teaming with Shane lost to Eugene by disqualification on the July 10 episode of Raw.
+At SummerSlam on August 20, the McMahons lost to DX in a tag team match despite interference by Umaga, Big Show, Finlay, Mr. Kennedy, and William Regal.
 The McMahons also allied themselves with the ECW World Champion Big Show.
-At Unforgiven, the McMahons teamed up with The Big Show in a Hell in a Cell match to take on DX.
+At Unforgiven on September 17, the McMahons teamed up with The Big Show in a Hell in a Cell match to take on DX.
 Despite their 3-on-2 advantage, the McMahons lost again to DX thus ending the rivalry.

-In January 2007, McMahon started a pretend feud with Donald Trump, which was featured on major media outlets.
-Originally Trump wanted to fight McMahon himself but they came to a deal: both men would pick a representative to wrestle at WrestleMania 23 in a Hair vs. Hair match.
+In January 2007, McMahon started a feud with Donald Trump, which was featured on major media outlets.
+Originally Trump wanted to fight McMahon himself, but they came to a deal: both men would pick a representative to wrestle at WrestleMania 23 on April 1 in a Hair vs. Hair match.
 The man whose wrestler lost would have his head shaved bald.
 After the contract signing on Raw, Trump pushed McMahon over the table in the ring onto his head after McMahon provoked Trump with several finger pokes to the shoulders.
-Later at a press conference, McMahon, during a photo opportunity, offered to shake hands with Trump but retracted his hand as Trump put out his.
+Later at a press conference, McMahon, during a photo opportunity, offered to shake hands with Trump, but retracted his hand as Trump put out his.
 McMahon went on to fiddle with Trump's tie and flick Trump's nose.
 This angered Trump as he then slapped McMahon across the face.
 McMahon was then restrained from retaliating by Trump's bodyguards and Bobby Lashley, Trump's representative.
-At WrestleMania 23, McMahon's representative (Umaga) lost the match.
+At WrestleMania 23, McMahon's representative (Umaga) lost the match to Lashley.
 As a result, McMahon's hair was shaved bald by Trump and Lashley with the help of Steve Austin, who was the special guest referee of the "Battle of the Billionaires" match.